Best MTB helmet lights 2023 – light up the trails with these powerful helmet lights

-Don’t let shorter days stop you from riding.
-With the best MTB helmet lights you can ride fast and far all winter long, and night riding can make trails you know like the back of your hand feel like exciting new places.
+Don’t let shorter days stop you from riding, with the best MTB helmet lights you can ride fast and far all winter long.
+Night riding can make trails you know like the back of your hand feel like exciting new places but to get the most out of riding in the dark the right light setup is an absolute must.

-Coming top of our list is the Exposure Zenith Mk2 which boasts a 2,100-lumen output and a range of level settings with a super-easy touch-based shifting system.
-It’s a fairly heft investment, but it’s worth it for a bombproof that will last well and light up the night – Exposure are well known for their excellent service should you have any issues too.
+Our experts have tested the best MTB helmet lights and coming top of our list is the Exposure Zenith which in its latest Mk3 version boasts a 2,200-lumen output and a range of level settings with a super-easy touch-based shifting system.
+It’s a fairly hefty investment, but it’s worth it for a bombproof product that will last well and light up the night – Exposure is well known for its excellent service should you have any issues too.
+If you are after a budget buy, our best value pick is the Light and Motion VIS Pro 1000 Trail light, and be sure to check out our best budget mountain bike lights guide too.

 Best MTB helmet lights